michaeleii/comm-documentation/docs/pages/logging-in.md

 - If the username and password are correct, you will be redirected to the homepage.
 - If the username and password are incorrect, you will be redirected to the login page.

-How ever the page still says `Not Logged In` and `Login`.
+You may have noticed that you were redirected to the homepage, but the page still says `Not Logged In` and `Login`.
 This is because we have not implemented the logic to display the user's name and a logout button.

 #### 4. Displaying the user's name on the homepage

 We will now display the currently logged in user on the homepage.
 To do this, we will need to access the currently logged in user in the EJS page.

 In the app.js file, we can create a middleware function that will set the currently logged in user to a variable that we can access in our EJS page.

+Put the following code after where the deserializeUser function is defined:

 ```javascript
 app.use((req, res, next) => {